We’ve covered Native’s well-known deodorant as well as their shampoo and conditioner, and now it’s time to dive deep into their toothpaste!

 Is Native Toothpaste Good for Sensitive Teeth?

-Native does have a Sensitive version of their toothpaste (which is only available in a fluorinated version).
-The only difference I could find between the regular Wild Mint ingredient list and that of the Sensitive version is that the regular version contains xylitol (“added for taste”) and the sensitive version doesn’t.
-I can’t find anything that indicates xylitol increases teeth sensitivity (and it’s used in food all the time), sooo I honestly don’t know what the deal is here.
-It seems like either the “Sensitive” version is just a marketing thing, or maybe they changed the concentrations of the different ingredients without really altering the ingredient list as a whole.
+Native used to have a Sensitive version of their toothpaste, but it looks like it is no longer manufactured.
+(That said, the only difference I could find between the regular Wild Mint ingredient list and that of the Sensitive version is that the regular version contains xylitol (“added for taste”) and the sensitive version doesn’t.
+So, it seemed like either the “Sensitive” version is just a marketing thing, or maybe they changed the concentrations of the different ingredients without really altering the ingredient list as a whole.)

 When it comes to toothpaste tablets in general, I think it ultimately just comes down to preference.
 If you haven’t used them before, it might take some getting used to.
 You basically just put the little chalky tablet in your mouth, chew it up, and then brush your teeth as usual.
 When the chewed-up-tablet comes into contact with your saliva and the water from your toothbrush, it turns into a foamy paste and from there feels like normal toothpaste.

 Personally, I don’t love or hate the tablets.
 They kinda remind me of Tums, which gross me out, so that’s not ideal.
-But again, it just comes down to personal preference.
+But again, it’s whatever you prefer.
 Some people I know really love them.

 The thing about Native’s toothpaste tablets, though, is that they’re actually NOT zero waste—they come in a plastic container!
 So from the zero waste perspective, I don’t really see what the point is at all.
-You’d be better off going with something like Unpaste, Georganics, The Humble Co., or Bite.
+For a more zero waste option, you’d be better off going with a brand like Huppy.

 Is Native Toothpaste Vegan?